MehdinMasinovic/efficient-programs/README.md

    e.g. `g++ -o baseline baseline.cpp`

+3. Copy [parse_perf_output.py](https://github.com/MehdinMasinovic/efficient-programs/blob/main/src/parse_perf_output.py) and [run_perf_analysis.sh](https://github.com/MehdinMasinovic/efficient-programs/tree/main/src).
+Also, **ensure that the files have execution permissions** by running:

+   `chmod +x parse_perf_output.py run_perf_analysis.sh`

+4. Copy the data from the teachers folder into your own so you can run the code:

+    `cp /localtmp/efficient24/* .`

-3. Run the performance analysis on the code:
+5. Run the performance analysis on the code:

    `./run_perf_analysis.sh <type of improvement> "<name of your file> f1.csv f2.csv f3.csv f4.csv"`